Dvidal7788/DataLynx/README.md

 <h5 align="center">BUILD_DBLINK_LIST()</h5>
 <h6 align="center">void build_dblink_list(char **s_ptr, node **head, node **last)</h6>
 <ul>
   <li>PARAMETERS: Takes pointer to string that will is intended to be in node, pointer to head node pointer and pointer to last node pointer.
-All 3 need to be pointers to pointers, so I can changed what they are pointing to inside the function.</li>
+All 3 need to be pointers to pointers, so I can changed what they are pointing to inside the function.
+NOTE: String input must be dyamically allocated string, as this buffer will be taken over by linked list node.
+Otherwise buffer will be popped off the stack in calling function.
+Can not be string literal, otherwise will be popped off the stack when this function returns.</li>
   <ol>
     <li>Mallocs new node.</li>
     <li>New node takes over string (i.e. string pointer in node now points to string).</li>